ssube/isolex/docs/dev/style.md

 Use `.to.equal(true)` instead of `.to.be.true`, since the call helps the assertion happens and appeases lint.
 Same with false.

+### Visibility

+It is easier to promote than to hide, but privacy ruins testing, so methods and properties should start with `protected` visibility.

+If a method needs to be accessible for tests, consider a subclass.
+If it turns out to be needed generally, it CAN be promoted to `public` after due diligence.

+`private` MUST NOT be used.

+Removing a method from the public API by changing it from `public` to `protected` is a breaking change.

 ## YAML